RavinAnderson/dali-app/README.md

 * Bootstrap

 ### Functionality
 Right now, you can sign up for an account and fill out the questionaire.
-Then you can sign in and your portal will populate with the temperature based off your geolocation, your name, your profile picture, your goals, and a google maps component you can interact with and play with.
+Then you can sign in and your portal will populate with the temperature based off your geolocation, your name, your profile picture, your goals, and a google maps component you can interact and play with.
 The profile picture is stuck right now to a picture of me, but will be fixed soon to allow for any profile picture to be used.